galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 > <comment-title>Isoform or gene resolution analysis?</comment-title>
 >
-> Despite IsoformSwitchAnalyzeR supports both isoform and gene resolution analysi, it is recommended to tu use the isoform-level analysis.
+> Despite IsoformSwitchAnalyzeR supports both isoform and gene resolution analysis, it is recommended to use the isoform-level analysis.
 The reason is that since the analysis is restricted to genes involved in {IS}, gene-level analysis is conditioned by higher false positive rates.
 >
 {: .comment}